LICQual Level 3 Certificate in Healthcare Quality and Patient Safety

 • Experience: This qualification is designed for healthcare professionals with prior experience in clinical, administrative, or management roles who are seeking to strengthen their knowledge in quality improvement and patient safety.
 It is not intended for fresh candidates.

-• Commitment to Continuing Professional Development (CPD): Learners must be committed to Continuing Professional Development (CPD), with a willingness to apply new skills and knowledge to their professional practice.
+• Commitment to Continuing Professional Development (CPD): Applicants must be committed to Continuing Professional Development (CPD), with a willingness to apply new skills and knowledge to their professional practice.

-• Access to Required Resources: Learners are expected to have access to the necessary learning resources, including study materials, digital platforms, and workplace exposure, to ensure a meaningful and practical learning experience.
+• Access to Required Resources: Applicants are expected to have access to the necessary learning resources, including study materials, digital platforms, and workplace exposure, to ensure a meaningful and practical learning experience.

 Qualification#